AmishaSingh21/Analysis-Project/README.md

      |Ship Postal Code|Numbers|
      |Ship Country|India|
      |B2B|True, False|

-# Analysis
+## Analysis Question:-
+Q1.
+Compare the sales and orders using single chart ?
+Q2.
+Which Month got the highest sale and orders ?
+Q3.
+In the year 2022, who purchased more- Men or Women ?
+Q4.
+What are the different order status in the year 2022 ?
+Q5.
+The top 10 states contributing to the sales ?
+Q6.
+Relation between the age and the gender based on the age numbers ?
+Q7.
+Which channel is contributing to the maximum sales ?
+Q8.
+Highest salary category ?
+Q9.
+Which channel has made what % of sale ?
+Q10.
+Show the sales report according to timestamp ?
+Q11.
+What are the count of Orders made by different Genders based on their Age Group ?
+Q12.
+What are the percentage count of orders made by each channels ?

-1. Data Processing :  To structure and organize the rows and columns of the data extracted.
+* Data Processing :  _To structure and organize the rows and columns of the data extracted._
-2. Data Cleaning : To remove the unnecessary columns and rows from the data model which involves- removing duplicates and null values, handle missing datas.
+* Data Cleaning : _To remove the unnecessary columns and rows from the data model which involves- removing duplicates and null values, handle missing datas._
-3. Columns Creation : To create new conditional columns as per the requirement of the analysis.
+* Columns Creation : _To create new conditional columns as per the requirement of the analysis._
-4. Data Manipulation : To modify the data using the formulas and functions so to carry out in-depth information from the data.
+* Data Manipulation : _To modify the data using the formulas and functions so to carry out in-depth information from the data._
-5. Calculative Analysis : To utilize the various mathemaatical, statistical techniques like - Averages, Median, Correlation, Sum so to build a pattern while data comprehension.
+* Calculative Analysis : _To utilize the various mathemaatical, statistical techniques like - Averages, Median, Correlation, Sum so to build a pattern while data comprehension._
 # Representation
 Representation of data formulated through visualisation charts is the better way to understand the data at a place so to build insights.
 1. Line chart: Utilised to represent trends from time to time in a huge set of data.